 There are some pictures online that showcase the Black Beach but there’s nothing like seeing it in person.

-The black grains of sand on the shore create scenery that looks like it was ripped out of a sci-fi movie.
+The black grains of sand on the shore create a scene that looks like it was ripped out of a sci-fi movie.
 And yet, there you are, experiencing it in person.

 The rocky terrain surrounding the Black Beach only adds to its unique charm.
 Stay safe if you decide to climb those rocky formations though.